Research isn’t only about doing your own science… I try to contribute to the academic community in different ways:

 Miriam Liedvogel, Frontiers in Zoology, 2017:

 This was one of the reviews an editor dreams of.
 It was clear, highly elaborate and hugely constructive for both me for taking the decision but also and most importantly for the authors to improve their manuscript.
 This review went beyond a diligent assessment of analyses carried out but suggested a new approach and take on the dataset.
 I hope to see more reviews in this setting in the future.

 Anna Santure, Molecular Ecology, 2016:

 This review was incredibly helpful, and picked up a number of very important points that I as editor had failed to recognise.
 The reviewer went carefully through the whole manuscript assessing the quality of the science and, most helpfully, made very specific suggestions to improve and build on the analysis, challenge some of the assumptions the authors had made in their use of particular software, and challenge the interpretation of some of the data.
 The paper was eventually published after some further review and was substantially improved, both in terms of the quality of the science and the conclusions from it, and in the overall standard of presentation, as a result of this reviewer’s comments.
 A small delay in submitting the review was very much worth waiting for!

-I have reviewed three grant proposals for the Icelandic Research Fund (two in 2017, one in 2018).
+I have reviewed five project and grant of excellence proposals for the Icelandic Research Fund Rannís (2017–2019).

 University bodies and department duties

 I have been elected representative in the following boards, committees and other bodies within Lund University (Sweden):